Introduce Your Child to New Teachers and Providers with an All About Me & IEP Summary

 Sharing this information at the beginning of the year can help your child have a more positive, meaningful experience with providers who will be working with them (and may not know them yet).
 Giving your child’s teachers and service providers a quick overview of their IEP can also help keep them accountable.
 If you find that their goals and accommodations are not being met, you can use this document to prove that the teacher or provider was aware of the most important provisions of your child’s IEP.

-Use our free template
+Use our "All About Me" template

-Check out our template here to create your own All About Me that introduces your child and points out the most important parts of their IEP at a glance.
+If you're an Undivided member, check out our template here to create your own All About Me that introduces your child and points out the most important parts of their IEP at a glance.

 Join for free